gotamer/citadel/README.md

 This is a library to access [Citadel] email and collaboration servers from Go using the [Citadel] Protocol.

 #### WARNING
-This code is experimental and may change or be removed without notice.
+This code is experimental and may change without notice.
 ________________________________________________________

 #### Features impemented